scare-scale/ScareScale/src/content/movie/fresh-2022.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /oVv5l6L5Wi5j3gd4P2vt0YvVMOg.jpg
+synopsis: "Frustrated by scrolling dating apps only to end up on lame, tedious dates, Noa takes a chance by giving her number to the awkwardly charming Steve after a produce-section meet-cute at the grocery store."
 ---
-Frustrated by scrolling dating apps only to end up on lame, tedious dates, Noa takes a chance by giving her number to the awkwardly charming Steve after a produce-section meet-cute at the grocery store.